What is Diabetes?

 Are You At Risk?

 Aside from your lifestyle, there are certain factors that can put you in greater danger of developing diabetes, and it’s important to be aware of these, to help your doctor get a greater picture of your overall risk.
 Having someone with diabetes in your family—either type 1 or type 2 – has been shown to put you at increased risk of developing the disease.
-Different ethnic and racial backgrounds also carry elevated risk: Americans with African, Asian, Latin/Hispanic, Pacific Islander, or indigenous heritage are all at greater statistical risk of developing diabetes.
+Different ethnic and racial backgrounds also carry elevated risk: Australians with African, Asian, Pacific Islander, or indigenous heritage are all at greater statistical risk of developing diabetes.

 Older people are also at a greater risk of developing type 2 diabetes, and people are often diagnosed after the age of 45.
 If you are middle age or older, have a family history of diabetes, or a personal history of gestational diabetes, it’s important to monitor your risk, and keep a close eye on your blood glucose levels and symptoms, so that you can prevent prediabetes before it happens, or reverse it before it develops into the real disease.

 There isn’t much to do to prevent your risk of type 1 diabetes, but type 2 diabetes is largely preventable.
 Though there are factors like age and family background that put you at risk, it is often the combination of these unchangeable risk factors with diet and lifestyle that causes type 2 diabetes to develop.
-That’s good news, because it means that just by managing your lifestyle, you can prevent type 2 diabetes.
+That’s good news because it means that just by managing your lifestyle, you can prevent type 2 diabetes.

 Exercise is great as a weight loss aid, but it also reduces your risk of diabetes even if you maintain the same weight.
 Multiple studies across the world have demonstrated a profound link between exercise and diabetes risk reduction, with some study groups reducing their risk by as much as 80 percent just by exercising a few hours a week.
 Exercising for 30 minutes a day is a solid goal for diabetes prevention, and you can start out smaller than this if you don’t currently exercise.
 Do whatever it is that you love to do—it doesn’t have to be the treadmill.
 Even just walking to and from work or school can help boost your health and reduce your risk.

 Because diabetes involves the body’s failure to properly process sugar, what you eat plays a huge role in preventing or developing diabetes.
 Avoid a high-fat, high-sugar diet, and steer clear of processed foods.
-Eat less calories overall, and try to consume the calories you do eat in smaller portions throughout the day, rather than in big servings all at once, to help your body moderate your glucose intake.
+Eat fewer calories overall, and try to consume the calories you do eat in smaller portions throughout the day, rather than in big servings all at once, to help your body moderate your glucose intake.

 It’s no secret that alcohol and cigarettes are health hazards, and this holds no less true where diabetes is concerned.
 Quitting smoking and moderating your alcohol intake will both help you prevent diabetes.